 “Though it is scary for a normal person to think that somebody is going to open up my skull and take a tumour out, you must take into account that there are a lot of people here who do it for a living, who do this day in and day out and have got vast amount of experience in taking out these tumours.
 So, though it is scary, usually with a benign tumour, the rate of serious complications is less than two per cent.
 If 100 people have serious brain surgery, then 98 will come out normally and there will be no complications.”

-Choosing Apollo Hospitals through Bangla Health Connect means expert care, fast coordination, and full support every step of the way.
+Choosing the right hospital through Bangla Health Connect means better care, faster access, and full support during a difficult time.
 Start your journey with Bangla Health Connect today.

 A 52-year-old Bangladeshi patient with a large and complex brain tumour underwent successful microsurgery at Apollo Hospitals, Chennai.
 Under the leadership of Dr. Ari G. Chacko, the team used advanced techniques to remove the tumour while protecting vital brain functions.
 The patient recovered fully, highlighting Apollo’s skill in managing challenging neurosurgical cases.